small blue spots

 Miamira sinuata (van Hasselt, 1824)

-spots.
+animals may have a predominantly violet body.
 Irregular bright blue spots, sometimes ringed in brown,

 encircle the notum just inside the mantle edge.
+The greenish rhinophores

 flecked with white.
 An unusual characteristic of this species is the